‘Bold And The Beautiful’ Recap For Thursday, July 19: Justin Spies, Sally Advises, And Bill Visits Steffy

 — Bold & The Beautiful (@BandB_CBS) July 19, 2018

-Bill (Don Diamont) couldn’t wait to tell Justin (Aaron D. Spears) that Hope is pregnant with Liam’s child, and even did a drumroll to announce it.
+Bill (Don Diamont) couldn’t wait to tell Justin (Aaron D. Spears) that Hope is pregnant with Liam’s child and even did a drumroll to announce it.
 Justin tried to talk Bill down, but he was excited that the universe worked to put Liam and Hope together.
 He told Justin to attend the fashion show and try to further his agenda in any way possible.

 Looks like Justin’s still on the job. ???? #BoldandBeautiful pic.twitter.com/35mBSGbcP3